Ameba-AIoT/ameba-iot-docs/ameba/en/at_command/src/bluetooth_at_command.rst

 Parameter
 ~~~~~~~~~~~~~~~~~~
-:<addr>: The random address to set.
+:<addr>: The random address to be set.

    - The string of address, e.g. 001122334455